royasutton/omdl/docs/README.md

 * [A Portable solar panel tripod mount](examples/solar_mount/index.html):

   Design took approximately 48 hours from concept to assembly and documentation using [omdl] and [openscad-amu].
-Demonstrates the fully automated design flow.
-Change any design parameter, type **make all**, then print resulting parts.
-In this design, parts are automatically engraved with the version and part identifier using a simple database scheme.
 Design is published on [thingiverse](http://www.thingiverse.com/thing:2051608).